 DAVID J. WILLIS ATTORNEY

 Copyright © 2016.
 All rights reserved worldwide.

-STATUTE OF FRAUDS IN TEXAS REAL ESTATE SALES
+STATUTE OF FRAUDS IN TEXAS REAL ESTATE

-The Requirement that a Real Estate Contract be in Writing
+The Requirement of a Writing

 By David J. Willis, J.D., LL.M.